It’s the miniature dumpling-like pasta that you can’t really nail at home. These Melbourne restaurants have perfected the gnocchi game.

 There's more to Melbourne's Little Italy than just pizza.

 Find Melbourne's best new spots for drinking, dining and all-round good times.

 Travel the world with Melbourne's best local food spots

 Eat the city's best Thai, Italian, Korean food and more at these global restaurants.

 Melbourne's best new restaurants you might have missed

-These brand new hidden gems are the best way to rediscover Melbourne this festive season.
+These brand new hidden gems are the best way to rediscover Melbourne this summer.

 Last updated on Tue 28 Jun 2022

 Italian fine dining with traditional dishes rarely seen in Australia.